-If we subtract from the whole distribution these two tails (for a total of $\sim 150$ TFs, i.e. about 16\% of the total number of TFs in analysis), we eventually find a remarkable agreement between the model predictions and experimental data ($\text{p-value} \sim 0.8$, see Figure~\ref{fig:4}).
+If we subtract from the whole distribution these two tails (for a total of $\sim 150$ TFs, i.e. about 16\% of the total number of TFs in analysis), we eventually find a remarkable agreement between the model predictions and experimental data ($\text{p-value} \sim 0.8$, see Figure~\ref{fig:3}).
 Therefore, the ``core'' of the distribution is well described by the exponential-like solution of Eq. (\ref{eq1}), while deviations are due to few families that can be isolated and studied in detail.
 This suggests that the evolution of a large portion of the TF repertoire in higher eukaryotes was driven by a neutral stochastic process of the BDI type with only two exceptions: an excess of isolated TFs and three large families which on the contrary are characterized by a strong level of duplication without innovation.
 Let us address in more detail these two deviations.